yoavfreund/UCSD_BigData_2015/notebooks/AWS-MRjob-tricks/TipsFromSachin.md

 ###Some other points that keep coming up ###

-- To get namenodes and to connect to hdfs the preferred method is to use `utils/find_waiting_flow.py`.
+- To get a list of dataflows and their status the preferred method is `utils/find_waiting_flow.py`.
 Other options are [here](AccessingNameNodes.md) and [aws cookbook](http://seed.ucsd.edu/mediawiki/index.php/AWS_CookBook)